 32. Take a Day Trip to Bryce Canyon National Park

 Address: UT-63, Bryce Canyon City, UT 84764

-Another spectacular destination about a four-hour drive from Las Vegas is Bryce Canyon National Park.
+Bryce Canyon National Park is another spectacular destination about a four-hour drive from Las Vegas.
 Bryce Canyon is known primarily for its gigantic geological formations, massive columns, red rocks, and pink cliffs.